leechseed/leechseed2/OBSIDIAN Pattern Catalog/STORY DEVELOPMENT TEMPLATE/03_CHARACTER/03_DAVIS/03_Creating Compelling Characters for Film, TV, Theatre and Radio - DAVIS, RIB.md

 # PART TWO Character Within Script

-## 5 Character motivation and the plot
+## Chapter 5 Character motivation and the plot

 ### Threaten it
 **Summary and Clarification:**